LucasBullen/LSP4J_Tutorial/Exercises/1/1-README.md

 ## Main.java

-Within [Main.java](TODO), we will be creating an instance of the server, launching it with the program's standard input and output to receive and send messages, set the server's client, and begin waiting for messages.
+Within [Main.java](/Exercises/1/src/org/eclipsecon/exercise1/Main.java), we will be creating an instance of the server, launching it with the program's standard input and output to receive and send messages, set the server's client, and begin waiting for messages.

 In the `startServer` function, do the following:

 Create an instance of the Language Server, which implements `lsp4j.services.LanguageServer`:
 ```
-ChamrousseLanguageServer server = new ChamrousseLanguageServer();
+EclipseConLanguageServer server = new EclipseConLanguageServer();
 ```

 Use the `Launcher` to start the server with the program's standard input and output: